alexandrosangeli/l4-individual-project/timelog/timelog.md

 - **1 hour** Writing a script to format the output from SWORD and SWORD2
 - **0.5 hour** Looking for methods to calculate accuracy

+### Thu 27/10/22

+- **3 hours** successfully finishing the scripts for formatting the output of SWORD2 and CATH domain boundaries